Skip to Content

 Highlights include Sean’s Bar in Athlone, reputedly Ireland’s oldest pub, dating back to 900 AD, and the historic Brazen Head in Dublin, which has served patrons since 1198.

-In many old-school pubs you’ll get to chance to soak up some traditional Irish music while sampling Irish whiskey and/or Irish beer.
+In many old-school pubs you’ll get the chance to soak up some traditional Irish music while sampling Irish whiskey and/or Irish beer.

 Explore on an Irish Road Trip